chefgs/copilot_demos/python_app/README.md

-# Add Numbers with DB
+# Add Numbers and Store Values in Database

 This is a simple Python Flask application that adds two numbers together and stores the result in a MongoDB NOSql database.